top of page

 (Revised and updated from an earlier version.)

 This is the second in our nap series.
-Please read through our first nap blog to make sure you have appropriate expectations for your baby’s age and development before trying to fix any nap problems.
-Also, please note that this post assumes that you want your baby to nap in a crib.
+Please read through our first nap blog to make sure you have appropriate expectations for your child’s age and development before trying to fix any nap problems.
+Also, please note that this post assumes that you want your child to nap in a crib.
 Your baby doesn’t have to nap in a crib; he or she just needs to nap in a safe location.
 If your baby naps well while being held, and you don’t want to stop doing that, then that’s just fine.

 The Science

 Nap sleep is very different than nighttime sleep.
-Sleep during naps is much lighter than the beginning of night sleep, which makes it much more susceptible to environmental disruption.
+Sleep during naps is typically lighter than sleep at the beginning of the night making it much more susceptible to environmental disruption.
 At night, you can rock/nurse/bounce your baby to sleep and then successfully transfer him or her to the crib pretty easily, because deep sleep comes first.
 At nap time, sleep is so light that if your baby falls asleep in your arms, he or she might wake up the moment you move him/her away from your body heat.
 If you’re really skilled at baby transfer, you might get your baby over the crib rail before he or she wakes up.
 If you’re a master of baby transfer, you’ll get your baby into the crib, but your baby's sleep might not last very long.
 The key to teaching your baby to sleep in a crib or bassinet starts with teaching your baby to initiate sleep independently.
 At nap time this is no easy feat.
 Here’s what you need to do:

 Create the optimal sleep environment